 Here we have a button display that would be great for a beginning collection!
 This set is in a large riker case which is included with the buttons.
 The buttons include 1 early Police cuff button, I Eagle staff cuff button that has been made into a collar button, 1 Mass.
 Cuff button, 3 large Georgia coat buttons, 2 smaller Georgia cuff buttons, 1 Indiana Cuff button, 1 IW eagle cuff button, 1 large Louisiana Coat Button, 2 large Mississippi Coat buttons, what I believe to be two large Maryland Coat buttons, a cuff sized Eagle staff button with bent shank and a small cuff button that displays a flag with the word GRACE on it.
 Don't know what that last button is for.
 At any rate a very nice display!
 Some buttons are Civil War but I think all of the state seal buttons are Post Civil War.
 For the display $185.00 Catalog 1-07

 Here we have a grouping of 28 Civil War unused covers that recently surfaced in Lafayette, Indiana.
 There are 12 different illustrations on these covers.
 There are 16 of the one with the flag and the motto ONE COUNTRY!
 ONE FLAG! , and 4 of the covers which shows a guy trying to take down the flag and under his is witten the famous motto IF ANHY ONE ATTEMPTS TO HAUL DOWN THE AMERICAN FLAG, SHOOT HIM ON THE SPOT.
 That motto was with compliments of General Dix.
 The rest of the covers are singular such as a red Eagle with drug and a panoply of arms, a blue Eagle and American Flag with reference to KENTUCKY, Lady Liberty and reverence to COLOMBIA, COLOMBIA, a red eagle and shield THE UNION AND THE CONSTITUTION, American flag with rays and liberty cap THE STAR-SPANGLED BANNER MUST WAVE OVER EVERY REBEL STATE, a blue eage with hands shaking THE UNION IN STRENGTH, a large blue eagle, a blue eagle on shield AND OVER THEIR BRIGHT AND GLANCING ARMS------I GUIDE THEM TO VICTORY, a lady mending clothing under the flag OUR HEARTS ARE WITH OUR BROTHERS IN THE FIELD--STAND BY THE FLAG!,and finally a viginette of General U.S. Grant.
 All but one of the covers measure 3 1/2 inches by 6 inches and the other one is smaller at 3 1/8 by 5 1/2 inches.
 This is a good bunch of covers and they were saved as they were not pertinant after the war.
-For the lot $295.00 Check out the pics!
+Each Cover $10.00 Check out the pics!
+Inquire as to which you want as a few have been sold.
 Catalog 1-1

 Here is a massive set of lead knuckles!
 These are quite unique and definitely hand made.
 On the palm side they are stamped 'R.E.NICHOLSON 95'.
 I believe the 95 is the date of 1895.
 These lead knuckles measure 4 1/4 X nearly 3 inches, being nearly 3/4 inches thick and weighing a whopping 1 pound 3.2 ounces!!
 Quite unique!!! $140.00 Catalog 1-7